atkins126/delphi4docker/README.md

  https://docs.docker.com/get-started/
 ```

-As can be seen, you get the Hello World message from Docker, and the Docker installation on Ubuntu 20.04 has been completed successfully.
+As can be seen, you get the Hello World message from Docker, and the Docker installation on Ubuntu 20.04 has been completed successfully

 # Create a Docker Image using the Delphi Bundle

 - Open the **docker > PersonalDockerfile** from the cloned delphi4docker repo.
-Edit the file as needed and configure your Docker image.
+Edit the file as needed and configure your Docker image
-- You’ll start with the base image as you can see in the “**Download Delphi base image**” section.
+- You’ll start with the base image as you can see in the “**Download Delphi base image**” section
 - An important step is to copy the host wine prefix that you’ve set up using the above steps.
 This step is already provided as part of the dockerfiles under the “**Copy host wine**” section.
-So you need not edit this.
+So you need not edit this
 - After that run the **docker > PersonalDockerbuild** using:
 ``` shell
 $ ./PersonalDockerBuild
 ```
 - Above step will clone the wine from your Ubuntu machine and create a docker image with Delphi compiler for you.
-This step will take a long time and require a lot of disk space.
+This step will take a long time and require a lot of disk space

 <p align="center" width="100%">
 	<img width="504" alt="image" src="https://github.com/lmbelo/delphi4docker/assets/8376898/d68eedd4-902c-4b2d-9542-2b82104c1f69">
 </p>

 - Please keep in mind that you can’t distribute the above-created docker image publicly because of license limitations.
-You can use it for your personal uses as you have the necessary Emabarcadero license.
+You can use it for your personal uses as you have the necessary Emabarcadero license